-Director, Centre of Research Excellence on Indigenous Sovereignty and Smoking (NZ)
+director of the Centre of Research Excellence on Indigenous Sovereignty and Smoking

 Marewa Glover is director of the independent Centre of Research Excellence: Indigenous Sovereignty & Smoking based in Auckland, New Zealand.
 Funded by the Foundation for a Smoke-Free World, the center aims to reduce the harms associated with tobacco use among all indigenous people globally.
 Glover is also tobacco section editor for the international Harm Reduction Journal.